|

 Drawing are

 very variable.
-It may be all blue grey
+It may be all blue grey with always

 present two clear bands at the lower third and at the shoulders